TAKT-R-D/design-pattern/architecture/structural/design-pattern-support.md

 - When choosing a Structural Style, **naturally understand the patterns needed for implementation**.
 - From the patterns heavily used in the current codebase, **calculate backward to the structural style that should be adopted**.
-- Supplement detailed explanations with the existing site (takt.dev/design-pattern).

 > This is a guide page serving as a bridge between
 > **Architecture (Structure) ⇄ Design Patterns (Implementation)**.